 Set Java’s Home Environment

+Step 1.
 It’s essential to know the path of our Java installation for our applications to function.
 Where is Java installed?
-Run this command to find its path:
+Run this command to discovery its path.

 update-alternatives --config java